Kirk Broadfoot

-Kirk John Broadfoot (born 8 August 1984) is a Scottish footballer who plays as a defender for Scottish League One club Kelty Hearts.
+Kirk John Broadfoot (born 8 August 1984) is a Scottish former footballer who is now on the coaching staff of Kilmarnock.
+He last played as a defender for Scottish League One club Kelty Hearts in 2025.

 Broadfoot started his senior career with St Mirren and he helped the club gain promotion to the Scottish Premier League by winning the 2005–06 Scottish First Division.
 He moved to Rangers as a free agent in 2007 and enjoyed success with the Ibrox club until he left Rangers by mutual consent in August 2012.
 Broadfoot then joined English club Blackpool, but was released by them in May 2014, moving on to Rotherham.

 In 2017 he returned to Scotland and joined Kilmarnock, spending two full seasons with the club.
 Broadfoot returned to St Mirren in September 2019, but in January 2020 he moved back to Kilmarnock.
 After a year with Inverness Caledonian Thistle, Broadfoot signed for Open Goal Broomhill in July 2022 for the season, before signing for Greenock Morton in June 2023.

 He made his debut for the Scotland national team on 10 September 2008 against Iceland, a game in which he scored.
 He was capped four times in total at full level.